Network Code on Cybersecurity

 Energy entities

-Electricity system operators and market actors |
+| Electricity system operators and market actors |

 Electricity undertakings (as per Directive (EU) 2019/944) Transmission System Operators (TSOs) Distribution System Operators (DSOs) Nominated Electricity Market Operators (NEMOs) Organised electricity market platforms (e.g. power exchanges) Balancing responsible parties Regional Coordination Centres (RCCs) Operators of recharging points |

-Service and governance entities | Critical ICT service providers Managed Security Service Providers (MSSPs) Delegated or assigned third-party operators ENTSO-E (European Network of Transmission System Operators for Electricity) EU DSO Entity (EU-level association of DSOs) |
+| Service and governance entities | Critical ICT service providers Managed Security Service Providers (MSSPs) Delegated or assigned third-party operators ENTSO-E (European Network of Transmission System Operators for Electricity) EU DSO Entity (EU-level association of DSOs) |

-Third-country actors | Any non-EU entity whose services affect EU cross-border electricity flows — subject to designation by competent authorities Art.
+| Third-country actors | Any non-EU entity whose services affect EU cross-border electricity flows — subject to designation by competent authorities Art.
 3(3), 24(2) |

 While these entity types are listed in the NCCS, they are not automatically covered.
 Only those entities explicitly designated by national authorities fall under its binding cybersecurity obligations.

-Impact Level | Definition | Article |
+| Impact level | Definition | Article |

-High-impact | Disruption causes major impact on cross-border electricity flows | 3(24), 19(3) |
+| High-impact | Disruption causes major impact on cross-border electricity flows | 3(24), 19(3) |

-Critical-impact | Disruption leads to critical interruption or destabilisation | 3(7), 3(8) |
+| Critical-impact | Disruption leads to critical interruption or destabilisation | 3(7), 3(8) |

-NCSS and NIS2
+NCCS and NIS2

 Entities in both regulations